Bailey Sanitary Landfill - 5940 Matheson Road

 - wet cell batteries

 General disposal fees are provided in the table below.
 There is a fee structure for customers transporting large quantities of waste (> 300 tonnes per month).
-The complete modified fee structure can be referred to in Schedule "E" of the Solid Waste Collection and Disposal Bylaw link at the bottom of the page.
+The complete modified fee structure can be referred to in Schedule "E" of the Solid Waste Management Bylaw link at the bottom of the page.